 - File Form 2042 (the French annual return) for the partial year, indicating a partial-year residence

 On the US return, worldwide income for the full calendar year is reported.
 French taxes paid on post-arrival income are claimed as a foreign tax credit on Form 1116.
-The Foreign Earned Income Exclusion (Form 2555) applies only to the post-arrival period and requires proration based on the number of qualifying days.
+Where Form 2555 (Foreign Earned Income Exclusion) is claimed for a year of arrival, the excludable amount is prorated to the qualifying period; eligibility depends on meeting the bona fide residence or physical presence test independently of the French residency start date.

 Year of Departure